-Mobile phones are not allowed in school premises.
-Parents who need to relay an urgent message to a student should do so by calling reception.
+Mobile phones are not allowed to be used in school.
+If a child wishes to bring a mobile to school it should be turned off and placed in the bottom of their school bag.
+Parents who need to relay an urgent message to a student can do so by calling reception.
 Students who need to relay an urgent message to a parent can ask for permission to call home.